prestarocket/prestashop-user-compatibility/readme.txt

 == Installation ==

-1. Unzip and upload `/prestashop-users-compat/` to the `/wp-content/plugins/` directory
+1. Unzip and upload `/prestashop-user-compatibility/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Configure the COOKIE_KEY in the settings menu => Prestashop User Compat.

 == Frequently Asked Questions ==